bjhaliw/OBS_Helper/README.md

 - Quick Scene Changer
 - Save preferences for next time use
 - Custom URL selection and port for the VLC HTTP player
+- Create custom text documents with desired text to also be displayed

 # Example Photos
 ![Time](https://github.com/bjhaliw/OBS_Helper/blob/main/Example%20Photos/timertab.png)